-PAP machines have an internal motor which provides air pressure at a specific pressure setting, helping keep the airway open throughout the night, assisting in getting an adequate amount of oxygen to the lungs.
-This means less choking, gasping, and waking up during the night.
-It means better sleep, and your body isn't deprived of the oxygen that it needs to keep you healthy.
-CPAP devices are mostly quiet (under 30 decibels) and some are very small and lightweight - designed with busy lives in mind.
+CPAP machines have an internal motor which provides air pressure at a programmed pressure setting, helping keep the airway open throughout the night, making it easier to get an adequate amount of oxygen to the lungs.
+It can mean better sleep, and your tissues aren't deprived of the oxygen that they need to keep you healthy.
+CPAP devices are mostly quiet (under 30 decibels) and some are very small and lightweight - created with busy lives in mind.

 Many CPAP users find that using a CPAP device is a restorative and life-changing treatment.
 Provided you commit to the treatment, you will see many benefits including: